 Why Russia's rocket attack on Kyiv is seen as an insult to the U.N.

 U.N.
-Secretary-General Antonio Guterres just met in person with Russian President Vladimir Putin, and he was on a high-profile visit to Ukraine's capital — but those circumstances weren't enough to prevent Russia from launching a deadly attack on a residential area of Kyiv while Guterres visited the city Thursday night.
+Secretary-General António Guterres had recently met in person with Russian President Vladimir Putin, and he was on a high-profile visit to Ukraine's capital — but those circumstances weren't enough to prevent Russia from launching a deadly attack on a residential area of Kyiv while Guterres visited the capital city Thursday night.

-Ukrainian officials are calling the attack a "postcard from Moscow" and an insult to the U.N.
+Ukrainian officials are calling the attack a "postcard from Moscow" and an insult to the United Nations.

 The attack's timing quickly set off suspicions

-Guterres arrived in Ukraine after meeting with Putin on Tuesday, hoping to de-escalate the war and guarantee humanitarian aid for civilians whose lives have been upended by Russia's invasion.
+Guterres arrived in Ukraine after meeting with Putin on Tuesday, hoping to de-escalate the war and guarantee humanitarian aid for civilians whose lives have been upended by Russia's invasion of Ukraine.
 On Thursday, Guterres toured the ruined town of Borodyanka, northwest of Kyiv, which was bombed and occupied.
 For him, it evoked the evil and absurdity of war.

 "I must say what I feel.
 I imagined my family in one of those houses that is now destroyed and black," Guterres said.
 "I see my granddaughters running away in panic, part of the family eventually killed.
 So, the war is an absurdity in the 21st century.
 The war is evil."